Ocean Cools Further October 2024

 The Bigger Picture UAH Global Since 1980

 With the sharp drops in Nov., Dec. and January 2023 temps, there was no increase over 1980.
 Then in 2023 the buildup to the October/November peak exceeded the sharp April peak of the El Nino 1998 event.
 It also surpassed the February peak in 2016.
-After March and April took the Global anomaly to a new peak of 1.05C.
-The cool down started with May dropping to 0.90C, and now in June a further decline to 0.80C.
-Where it goes from here, warming or cooling, remains to be seen, though there is evidence that El Nino is weakening, and it appears we are past the recent peak.
+In 2024 March and April took the Global anomaly to a new peak of 0.94C.
+The cool down started with May dropping to 0.90C, and in June a further decline to 0.80C.
+Now in October that temp is down to 0.7C.

 The graph reminds of another chart showing the abrupt ejection of humid air from Hunga Tonga eruption.